Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: ADDITIONAL INFORMATION

-In this subsection we go beyond the XC clusters, and study the energy gap of the pure $\Gamma$ model ranging from 1D chain to two-leg honeycomb ladder, and also towards a series of $2\times L_x\times L_y$ tori of $L_y$ = 3 or 4.
-The geometry of the latter is shown in the inset of Fig.~4 in the main text.
+Next, we go beyond the XC/YC cylinders with a fixed $L_x/L_y = 2$, and study the energy gap of the $\Gamma$ model ranging from 1D chain to two-leg honeycomb ladder, and also towards a series of $2\times L_x\times L_y$ tori of $L_y$ = 3 or 4.
+The geometry of the latter is shown in the inset of Fig.~7 in the main text.

-\begin{itemize} \item To begin with, for the 1D isotropic $\Gamma$ chain, its ground state is found to be a gapless Luttinger liquid with emergent $SU(2)$ symmetry\cite{SMYangKG2020}. \item Furthermore, we consider a two-leg honeycomb ladder which is a rung-alternating coupling of two isotropic $\Gamma$ chain.
+\begin{itemize} \item To begin with, for the 1D isotropic $\Gamma$ chain, its ground state is found to be a gapless Luttinger liquid\cite{SMLuoKGarXiv2020,SMYangKG2020} with emergent $SU(2)$ symmetry. \item Furthermore, we consider a two-leg honeycomb ladder which is a rung-alternating coupling of two isotropic $\Gamma$ chain.
 It is a stripe of a honeycomb lattice along its zigzag edges and only contains $L_x/2$ $\textrm{Z}$ bonds.
 We find that there is a unique ground state with energy $E_0$ under PBC, followed by a triplet excited state with energy $E_1$.
 There seems to be a continuous spectrum afterwards and the lowest branch has a energy of $E_4$.
 Figure~\ref{FIGSM-LTGap}(a) shows the energy gap of $\Delta_1 = E_1-E_0$ and $\Delta_4 = E_4-E_0$, which go down as $L_x$ increased.
 After an extrapolation of $\Delta_4$ we find that $\Delta_4 < 0.004$, which seems to close for long enough ladder. \item Moreover, we study the energy gaps for three- and four-leg tori.
 Here, PBCs are imposed on both directions so as to remove the possible edge excitations.
 For $L_y = 3$, we perform the calculation on four different tori with $L_x$ = 3, 4, 5, and 6, and find that the gap is around $\sim0.11$.
 However, for $L_y = 4$, the gap goes down quickly from 0.09 when $L_x = 3$ to 0.015 when $L_x = 5$, see Fig.~\ref{FIGSM-LTGap}(b).
 We thus infer that the gap for $L_y = 4$ most probably vanishes as $L_x \to \infty$. \end{itemize}

 The results on different clusters are summarized in the table below.
 We find that the energy gap has a strong cluster dependence, and could vanishes at several cases.
 We note that this is not the typical character of a gapped system whose gap is usual very stable.
-In this regard, it is another evidence for the gaplessness of HC$\Gamma$A.
+In this regard, it is another evidence for the gaplessness of $\Gamma$ model.